Here's How Your Trade SentinelOne Inc. (S) Aggressively Right Now

 Barclays gave a rating of “Equal Weight” to S, setting the target price at $37 in the report published on March 29th of the current year.

-During the last 5 trading sessions, S fell by -0.74%, which changed the moving average for the period of 200-days by -54.59% in comparison to the 20-day moving average, which settled at $24.94.
-In addition, SentinelOne Inc. saw -54.59% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, S rose by +10.38%, which changed the moving average for the period of 200-days by -47.56% in comparison to the 20-day moving average, which settled at $24.48.
+In addition, SentinelOne Inc. saw -55.16% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading